How much does it cost to trek the Manaslu Circuit?

 - Manaslu Conservation Area Permit cost is USD 23 per person.

 Tsum Valley Restricted Permit (if Tsum Valley is included in your list)

 If you plan to trek the Manaslu Circuit via Tsum Valley, you require an additional Tsum Valley Permit.

 - Tsum Valley Restricted Permit is USD 35 per week per person.

 Note: This may not seem very clear.
-Hence it is better to consult this with your local travel agency, or you can contact us.
+Hence it is better to consult your local travel agency, or you can contact us.